vihdutta/autosort/README.md

 </div>

 ## What is autosort?
 Autosort is a lightweight file-copying interface.
 It allows you to copy several directories to another folder while also having the ability to create folders for each file type, create folders for each source directory, and more!
-One of its distinct features is making sure files are copied without overriting each other by adding a (1), (2), (3), etc. If you want to have these features and more, download the single executable here: https://github.com/vihdutta/autosort/releases/latest
+One of its distinct features is making sure files are copied without overwriting each other by adding a (1), (2), (3), etc. If you want to have these features and more, download the single executable here: https://github.com/vihdutta/autosort/releases/latest

 ## Features